ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/Arguments.rst

         }
     }

-The code above ensures that at least one argument is passed on the command line which will then be available in QML via the :ref:`defaultArgument <sdk_ubuntu_components_arguments#defaultArgument-prop>` property.
+The code above ensures that at least one argument is passed on the command line which will then be available in QML via the :ref:`defaultArgument <sdk_ubuntu_components_arguments_defaultArgument>` property.
 Optionally two other arguments can be passed:

-*--fullscreen* that will be exposed as a boolean property:
+*--fullscreen* that will be exposed as a boolean property: :ref:`values <sdk_ubuntu_components_arguments_values>`.fullscreen
-:ref:`values <sdk_ubuntu_components_arguments#values-prop>`.fullscreen

-*--volume* that will be exposed as a string property:
+*--volume* that will be exposed as a string property: :ref:`values <sdk_ubuntu_components_arguments_values>`.volume
-:ref:`values <sdk_ubuntu_components_arguments#values-prop>`.volume

 .. code:: qml